 All levels of management have been empowered to have an open-door policy and welcome any employee's concerns.

 - Q: I reported my concern to my supervisor, and haven't heard anything since.
-What should I do? - A: Follow up on your concern by checking in with your manager, or speak up to other management, the Legal or Compliance Departments, or call the Ethics & Compliance Hotline.
+What should I do? - A: Follow up on your concern by checking in with your supervisor or your supervisor's manager.